All Episodes

 This is exactly the kind of thing I'm talking about.

-They really think the media is destroying Trump and that Trump's presidency is already over, and that people now know this.
+Really think the media is destroying Trump and that Trump's presidency is already over and that people now know this.

 And the people who voted for Trump realize the mistake they made.

-The people that voted for Trump privately, probably very, very embarrassed.
+The people who voted for Trump privately probably very, very embarrassed.

-That's what all of this coverage is supposed to be.
+That's what all of this coverage is supposed to, that's what it's designed to affect.

 And I'm here to tell you that if the election were held today, Trump would win and maybe by an even bigger number.